Silvia Azaña, embryologist at inviTRA, explains in this video if it is possible to menstruate without ovulation:

-Read the full article on: When does ovulation occur – what are the signs and symptoms of it? ( 57).
+Read the full article on: When does ovulation occur?
+What are the symptoms of it? ( 57).

 Read the full article on: What is anovulation? – Causes, symptoms and treatment ( 97).